Rabindra Sarobar: Degradation

-Like a majority of artificial lakes in the country, Rabindra Sarovar is suffering environmental degradation.
+Like a majority of artificial lakes in the country, Rabindra Sarovar is suffering from environmental degradation.
 Water pollution is on the rise, owing to an increase in tourist flow and habitation around the lake.
-The Ministry of Environment and Forests, Government of India, has recently included this lake under the National Lake Conservation Plan in the hope that this will help preserve it.
-The local authorities have also begun an extensive tree plantation program.dumping of garbage in the lake is the main problem of degradation of Rabindra sarobar.
+The Ministry of Environment and Forests has recently included this lake in the National Lake Conservation Plan in the hope that this will help preserve it.
+The local authorities have also begun an extensive tree plantation program.
+Dumping of garbage in the lake is the main problem of degradation of Rabindra Sarobar.

 Transport

 Rabindra Sarovar is 30 km away from Dum Dum airport and 12 km from the Howrah railway station.

 The area is served by the Rabindra Sarobar metro station of the Kolkata Metro and Lake Gardens and the Tollygunge station of the Kolkata suburban railway (Budge Budge section).
 It is one of the few points where the two railway systems interface (another being Dum Dum and New Garia).
 The area of Rabindra Sarobar is also well-connected with a bus route.
 Located in South Kolkata the area is properly connected and is counted as a tourist spot.